Indoligensia/ID-intelligence/README.md

 # Neighborhood Map (React)
 The final project of the Udacity Front-End Developer Nanodegree Program.
 [View the project live.](https://indolligence.github.io/ID-intelligence)

-This is a single page application featuring a map of a neighborhood in Yogyakarta, Indonesia that you probably would like to visit.
+This is a single page application featuring a map of a neighborhood in Yogyakarta, Indonesia, that you probably would like to visit.
 The location data are from Foursquare and can be filtered by its venue name.

 ## Installation